 INVESTORS AND MARKETS : Bonds

-A debt security is a financial instrument representing the borrower's obligation to the lender from whom he has received funds.
-This obligation provides for a schedule of financial flows defining the terms of repayment of the funds and the lender's remuneration in the interval.
+A debt security is a financial instrument representing the borrower’s obligation to the lender from whom they have received funds.
+This obligation provides for a schedule of financial flows defining the terms of repayment of the funds and the lender’s remuneration in the interval.

 The price of a bond does not reflect its actual cost.
 The yield to maturity (which cancels out the bond’s NPV – that is the difference between the issue price and the present value of future flows) is the only criterion allowing investors to evaluate the various investment opportunities (according to risk and length of investment).
 On the secondary market, the yield to maturity is merely an opportunity cost for the issuer, i.e. the cost of re-funding today.

 The basic parameters for bonds are as follows:

 Nominal or face value.